 Usually when water looks dirty, it's because of a change in the direction or the rate of flow of the water in the pipes (e.g., due to a water main break).
 Sediment at the bottom of the pipes gets stirred up and causes dirty water.
-You should wait until the water is clear before you drink it.
-If the water is dirty, we also recommend that you wait until the water runs clear, before doing laundry or using the dishwasher.
+You should wait until the water is clear before you drink it, do the laundry or use the dishwasher.